History of artificial life: 1970s–1980s

 Microelectronic technology and genetic engineering will soon give us the capability to create new life forms in silico as well as in vitro.
 This capacity will present humanity with the most far-reaching technical, theoretical and ethical challenges it has ever confronted.
 The time seems appropriate for a gathering of those involved in attempts to simulate or synthesize aspects of living systems.

-Ed Fredkin founded the Information Mechanics Group at MIT, which united Toffoli, Norman Margolus, Gerard Vichniac, and Charles Bennett.
+Ed Fredkin founded the Information Mechanics Group at MIT, which united Toffoli, Norman Margolus, and Charles Bennett.
 This group created a computer especially designed to execute cellular automata, eventually reducing it to the size of a single circuit board.
 This "cellular automata machine" allowed an explosion of alife research among scientists who could not otherwise afford sophisticated computers.

 In 1982, computer scientist named Stephen Wolfram turned his attention to cellular automata.
 He explored and categorized the types of complexity displayed by one-dimensional CAs, and showed how they applied to natural phenomena such as the patterns of seashells and the nature of plant growth.

 Norman Packard, who worked with Wolfram at the Institute for Advanced Study, used CAs to simulate the growth of snowflakes, following very basic rules.

 Computer animator Craig Reynolds similarly used three simple rules to create recognizable flocking behaviour in a computer program in 1987 to animate groups of boids.
 With no top-down programming at all, the boids produced lifelike solutions to evading obstacles placed in their path.
 Computer animation has continued to be a key commercial driver of alife research as the creators of movies attempt to find more realistic and inexpensive ways to animate natural forms such as plant life, animal movement, hair growth, and complicated organic textures.

 J. Doyne Farmer was a key figure in tying artificial life research to the emerging field of complex adaptive systems, working at the Center for Nonlinear Studies (a basic research section of Los Alamos National Laboratory), just as its star chaos theorist Mitchell Feigenbaum was leaving.
 Farmer and Norman Packard chaired a conference in May 1985 called "Evolution, Games, and Learning", which was to presage many of the topics of later alife conferences.